MaximeBosca/chip8/README.md

 ## Configurable Options
 ### Option              Flag
-- Rom Path              --rom_path
+- Rom Path              -f, --rom_path
-- Screen Width          --width_screen
-- Screen Height         --height_screen
-- Screen Scale          --scale_screen
+- Screen resolution     -r, --resolution
-- On Color              --on_color
+- On Color              -1, --on_color
-- Off Color             --off_color
+- Off Color             -0, --off_color
-- Alt Color             --alt_color
+- Alt Color             -a, --alt_color
-- Interpreter Variant   --ivariant
+- Interpreter Variant   -i, --interpreter-variant

 ## Current development state
 This project is some kind of research project I did for myself with myself to experiment with rust and familiarize myself with emulation.